flofriday/OSUE-2020/http-testsuite/README.md

 ## ️Disclaimer ⚠️
 First, there is no gurantee that passing these test will gurantee that you will be positive.
 These tests are created by your fellow students and by our interpretation of the exercise (which may be wrong).
-Also these test do not check if your code has memmory leaks, and there are no plans at the moment to do this.

 Having said that, there are quite a lot of test for the server and the client.